US imposes public health measures on travelers in DRC, Guinea | ExBulletin

 US imposes public health measures on travelers in DRC, Guinea

-Washington, March 1 (Reuters)-The US Centers for Disease Control and Prevention (CDC) imposes new public health requirements on US visitors who have recently stayed in the Democratic Republic of the Congo (DRC) or Guinea due to concerns about Ebola.
-I will.
-The agency said on Monday.
+Washington (Reuters)-The US Centers for Disease Control and Prevention (CDC) will impose new public health requirements on US visitors who have recently stayed in the Democratic Republic of the Congo (DRC) or Guinea due to concerns about Ebola, officials said.
+Monday.

 Starting this week, the US government will require travelers from the Democratic Republic of the Congo and Guinea to fly to six US airports.
 The airline collects and sends passenger information to the CDC for public health follow-up of all passengers boarding flights to the United States who have stayed in DRC or Guinea within the last 21 days.